heuer/segno/docs/comparison-qrcode-libs.rst

 -----------

 Some performance indicators.
-The script `benchmarks.py`_ ran on a Mac Mini 2,26 Core2 Duo using CPython 2.7.15.
+The script `benchmarks.py`_ ran on a Intel i7 8559U / CPython 3.7.
 Each SVG / PNG image uses a scaling factor of 10 (aside from qrcodegen which does not support any scaling).